mohitpai/journey-optimizer.en/help/using/push/mobile-onboarding-wf.md

 Below are a few additional features:

 * Easy four step workflow and user interface.
-* Delivers a basic setup to start collecting mobile event data via the Mobile SDK in minutes.
+* Delivers a basic setup to start collecting mobile event data via the [Adobe Experience Platform Mobile SDK](https://developer.adobe.com/client-sdks/documentation/){target="_blank"}in minutes.
-* Ability to test and validate a basic mobile push event leveraging Assurance.
+* Ability to test and validate a basic mobile push event leveraging [Adobe Experience Platform Assurance](https://experienceleague.adobe.com/docs/experience-platform/assurance/home.html){target="_blank"}.
 * Auto creates and configures all necessary Data Collection, and Journey Optimizer assets.
 * In product guidance and tooltips.
 * Provides a natural transition for more advanced implementation if needed.